Running a Polkadot Node

 Getting your node running is just the beginning.
 Proper configuration and monitoring are key to effective operation.

-When your node first starts, it must synchronise with the network by downloading all the blocks.
-This can take several hours or even days, depending on your hardware and network speed.
-You can monitor its progress by observing the log output, which will show the latest block number it has processed.
-For a visual overview, connect your node to the official Polkadot Telemetry (telemetry.polkadot.io) or set up your own monitoring stack using Prometheus and Grafana, which the Polkadot client supports natively.
+When your node first starts, it must synchronize with the network, which can take several hours or even days depending on your hardware and network speed.
+You can monitor progress by observing the log output, which shows the latest processed block.
+For a visual overview, find your node on the official Polkadot Telemetry dashboard (telemetry.polkadot.io).
+For advanced monitoring, the Polkadot client natively supports Prometheus and Grafana integration.

-The primary way to interact with your node and the Polkadot network is via Polkadot.js Apps.
-By default, your node exposes an RPC endpoint on port 9944.
-You can configure Polkadot.js Apps to connect to your local endpoint (ws://127.0.0.1:9944) to query the chain state, submit transactions, and perform other actions directly through your own infrastructure.
+The primary way to interact with your node is via Polkadot.js Apps.
+By default, your node exposes a WebSocket RPC endpoint on port 9944.
+You can configure Polkadot.js Apps to connect to your local endpoint (ws://127.0.0.1:9944) to query chain state, submit transactions, and perform other actions directly through your own infrastructure.

 Beyond the Terminal: Your Node's Role in the Ecosystem

 A running node is the foundational layer for all development and interaction within the Polkadot ecosystem.
-It is your personal, trustless gateway for building the next generation of decentralised applications.
+It is your personal, trustless gateway for building the next generation of decentralized applications.

 Your Place in the Network

 Congratulations.
 You have journeyed from understanding Polkadot's core principles to deploying and managing your own node.
 You are no longer just a user of the network; you are part of its infrastructure.
-Each node, diligently operated, contributes to a more resilient, decentralised, and censorship-resistant future.
+Each diligently operated node contributes to a more resilient, decentralized, and censorship-resistant future.

 Frequently asked questions

-• How much disk space do I need for a Polkadot full node vs. an archive node?
+How much disk space do I need for a Polkadot node?

-As of late 2023, a pruned Polkadot full node requires approximately 700-800 GB of SSD space.
-This will continue to grow.
-An archive node is substantially larger, requiring over 2 TB of high-speed NVMe SSD storage and growing rapidly.
-Always provision more space than you currently need.
+As of early 2024, a pruned Polkadot node requires approximately 800 GB of SSD space and this figure grows daily.
+An archive node is substantially larger, requiring over 2.5 TB of high-speed NVMe SSD storage.
+Always provision more space than you currently need to accommodate future growth. -

 While technically possible for experimentation, it is not recommended for any serious use.
 Modern Raspberry Pi models lack the processing power and, more importantly, the fast storage I/O required to keep up with the network.
-You will experience significant performance issues and likely struggle to stay synchronised.
+You will experience significant performance issues and struggle to stay synchronized. -

-Sync time is highly dependent on your hardware (especially disk and CPU speed) and network connection.
-On a powerful machine with an NVMe SSD and a fast internet connection, a full sync from genesis can take anywhere from 12 hours to a few days.
-An archive node will take significantly longer.
+Sync time depends heavily on your hardware (especially disk I/O and CPU speed) and network connection.
+On a powerful machine with an NVMe SSD and a fast internet connection, a full sync from genesis can take anywhere from 12 hours to several days.
+An archive node will take significantly longer. -

 The process is nearly identical.
-Kusama is Polkadot's 'canary network'—a live, independent network with real economic value used for testing new features before they are deployed to Polkadot.
-To run a Kusama node, you simply add the `--chain kusama` flag when starting the Polkadot binary.
-The hardware requirements are similar.
+Kusama is Polkadot's 'canary network'—a live, independent network with real economic value used to test new features before they are deployed to Polkadot.
+To run a Kusama node, you simply add the `--chain kusama` flag when starting the binary.
+Hardware requirements are similar. -

 The easiest way is to use the official Polkadot Telemetry service at telemetry.polkadot.io.
-When you start your node with a unique `--name`, it will automatically attempt to report its status to this dashboard.
-You can search for your node's name to see its sync status, block height, and location, confirming it's connected to the network.
+When you start your node with a unique `--name`, it will automatically report its status to this dashboard.
+You can search for your node's name to see its sync status, block height, and location, confirming it's connected.